daryaAr/Amsterdam_real_estate_Aug2021/README.md

 -  Stadsdeel (District name)
 - 	Price_per_sqm

 for each house entry.
-After this, I implied the cleaning methods e.g. removing na, and then started the EDA analysis of the data which you can find the report in this file.
+After this, I implied the cleaning methods e.g. removing na, and then started the statistical analysis of the data which you can find the report in [Report_Amsterdam_real_estate_statistical_analysis.md](Report_Amsterdam_real_estate_statistical_analysis.md).